BurnyCoder/auto-picbreeder/README.md

 npm run dev
 ```

 This runs both the Vue app (http://localhost:8080/) and the image save server (port 3001).
-Images are automatically saved to `images/` folder in session subfolders.
+Each mutation automatically saves PNG images and genome JSON files to `images/<session-id>/` subfolders.

 Or run them separately:
 ```bash